mahesh-jangid/Myntra-clone-project/README.md

 # Myntra Website Clone Project

-Hosted Myntra Clone Website Link : https://mahesh-jangid.github.io/Myntra-clone-project/
+This is the clone of Myntra website which is an Indian fashion e-commerce company for online shopping lifestyle products.
+We started this project as a five member team during construct week organised at Masai School.

-## Features
+## Pages Build :-

-We have covered these features in this website which is mention below :-

-1. Home Page
+1. Landing Page
-2. In home page SignUp & Login
-3. Inside Men section T-shirt Category Page created
+3. Men T-shirt Category Page
-4. Wishlist Seperate Page
+4. Wishlist Page
-5. Add_to_bag Seperate Page
+5. cart Page
 6. Payment Page
 7. Address page

+## Added Functionalities

+* SignIn/SignUp
+* Add to Cart products
+* Sorting by price
+* Quantity change Functionality

 ## Team Member:

-We have six member team group :

 1. Mahesh Jangid
 2. Ashish Kumar